On this page:

 We will tell you of any changes to our privacy policies by posting a notice on our website.
 Those changes will go into effect on the date posted in the notice.
 The new policy will apply to everyone using our website and will replace any earlier policies.

-For more information about the STC Washington, DC – Baltimore (WDCB) Chapter website, or to send comments, questions, and suggestions, use the contact form to
+For more information about this STC Washington, DC – Baltimore (WDCB) Chapter website, or to send comments, questions, and suggestions, use our contact form to

 - Request more information

 - Send comments, questions, and suggestions

 - Send link suggestions and website comments